Bit-Quill/opensearch-project-sql/docs/dev/sql-nested-function-where-clause.md

 }
 ```

 ### 1.4 Example Queries

 A basic nested function in the `SELECT` clause.
 This example filters the `nested` object `message` and the inner field `info` with the value of `a`.
 - `SELECT * FROM nested_objects WHERE nested(message.info) = 'a' OR nested(message.author) = 'elm';`

-The same above query but using syntax option 1.
-The response from OpenSearch will be the same, but the DSL used in the query will differ.
+Using the same query as above but with syntax option 1, the response from OpenSearch will be the same, but the DSL used in the query will differ.
 - `SELECT * FROM nested_objects WHERE nested(message, message.info = 'a' OR messate.author = 'elm');`

 This example has a nested function in the `SELECT` clause and the `WHERE` clause of the query.
 Using the `nested` function in the `SELECT` clause will flatten the response nested objects from OpenSearch.